S3 Ingestion

 ![]() |

-Add the Policy JSON with Frequency's Account ID (Frequency will provide this to you), and your S3 bucket name to allow Frequency to be able to access your bucket's files.
+Add the Policy JSON with Frequency's Account ID (provided by Frequency), and your S3 bucket name to allow Frequency to access your bucket's files.

 ![]() |